115. Two digits

 Print

-the answer – the value of m[n].
+the result – the

 print(m[n])